ndrean/UpImage/README.md

 ### Temporary saved on the server

+When the user previews files, they are temporarilly saved on the server.

+When selected for upload to S3 (and uploaded), they are removed from the assigns and pruned from the disk.

+Since a user may quit the tab, files will be hanging.
+We have 2 guards to prevent holding unnecessary files on the server.

+We set a hook which implements a browser listener on the navigation link.
+When clicked, it triggers a server `pushEvent` to clean the temporary assigns and the corresponding files on disk.

-The files are temporarily saved on the server.
-They are deleted when uploaded.
-After 10 minutes of inactivity the temporary files are pruned if the app is still open.
-After 1 hour, the liveview is disconnected and the users' temporary files are pruned.
+After 10 minutes of inactivity **on a desktop**, the temporary files are pruned if the app is still open.
+This is run via a `hook` that runs a `setTimeout` in the browser when the upload tab is opened.
+A browser event resets the timeout.
+When triggered, it `pushEventTo` the server and cleans the temporary assigns and redirects.

+:exclamation: The previous guard does not work on mobile.

+:exclamation: Put no more than **one** per tag, usually a `<div>`, and place it in the beginning of the HTML markdown.
+You can create a `<div>` for this ‼️if needed.

 ### Dev mode: file change watch